lzukw/WirelessDisplayServer/README.md

 - Either a VNC-viewer in reverse-mode (listen-mode), or
 - FFplay (ffmpeg) for showing the remote desktop can be started.

+On windows the following programs are needed:

-For changing the screen-resolution of the projecting-computer the external console-program screenres.exe
-( [see here on github](https://github.com/lzukw/ScreenRes) )
+For changing the screen-resolution the external console-program screenres.exe ( [see here on github](https://github.com/lzukw/ScreenRes) ) is used.
+The github-repository also contains screenres.exe.
-is used.

 As VNC-viewer the portable program vncviewer.exe from TightVNC, version 1.3.10 is used ( [see here](https://www.tightvnc.com/download/1.3.10/tightvnc-1.3.10_x86_viewer.zip) ).